Symmetry Invest A/S Annual Letter 2021

 We are full of confident that Savneet is the man to deliver on that.

-Investment case: Protector Forsikring (PSKRF)
+Investment case: Protector Forsikring (OTCMKTS:PSKRF)

 Protector has grown the premium volume with 18% yearly for 13 years.
 Together with dividends and share buybacks they have delivered a +20% shareholder return for the same period.